-Liquidity risk is the risk that the Group will not be able to meet its obligations as they fall due.
 The Group evaluates and follows continuously the amount of liquid funds needed for business operations, in order to secure the funding needed for business activities and loan repayments.
-The availability and flexibility of the financing is needed to assure the Group's financial position.
-The Group funding requirements are detailed in Note 1.
+The availability and flexibility of the financing is needed to ensure the Group's financial position, as detailed in Note 1.